Scanning for Roman villa structures in the Villa Son Sard Project: a day in the field

 Magnetometry

-This year, in order to gain insight into the layout of the possible villa site, Lena Lambers from Gaia Prospection was commissioned to scan through the soil with her magnetometer.
+This year, in order to gain insight into the layout of the possible villa site, Lena Lambers from Gaia Prospection was commissioned to scan through the soil with her magnetometer, generously funded by a LUF Chastelain-Nobach grant.
 This sensory instrument can detect the magnetization of materials by passing closely over the ground, without actually having to dig or enter the ground in any manner.
 Highly magnetized anomalies can indicate metal objects or highly burnt material, such as ovens or furnaces, as their maghemite elements are aligned to the Earth’s magnetic field.

 Lightly magnetized materials can include the organic fillings of old ditches or pits, as bacteria that decomposed the materials contain strings of magnetite.
 Finally, non-magnetic materials are also apparent, such as stone walls, because they’re specifically less magnetic than the surrounding ploughed soil.
 By implementing a magnetometry survey, therefore, we could efficiently scan a much larger area than we could investigate through excavation, and because it’s non-intrusive, we don’t (temporarily) damage the plots of land that we’re granted access to.